FAQ

 Q: What type of ducks are being prioritized for sampling?

-A: For the pilot year, we are prioritizing mallards and mallard-like ducks, including Mexican ducks, American black ducks, mottled ducks, and their presumed hybrids.
+A: At this time, we are prioritizing mallards and mallard-like ducks, including Mexican ducks, American black ducks, mottled ducks, and their presumed hybrids.
 However, other odd or interesting ducks will be accepted.

 Q: Can we submit samples from both male and female ducks?